-The ERC-20 tokens standard at Ethereum changed the entire industry a few years ago, but some time has passed 🙂 I believe that ASAs can have a similar impact on the way of thinking about solution design, if not greater, when they become widely used.
+The ERC-20 token standard in Ethereum changed the entire industry a few years ago, but it's been a while now am I believe ASAs can have a similar impact on the way you think about design solutions, if not more, when they become widely used.

 Smart Contracts at Warsaw-1 (ASC1)

 Of course, we think that smart contracts are Layer-2 solutions, because other platforms have accustomed us to such thinking, but Algorand breaks this principle by introducing smart contracts on the base layer and ensuring that we can use the simple TEAL language.

 Algorand believes that complete languages in the Turing sense are not necessary for most blockchain use cases.
 Turing's complete languages introduce an additional layer for potential attacks and further escalate performance problems.
 Let's take a look at the numbers:

 - Recently, scientists from the University of Germany reviewed over 53 000 currently implemented smart contracts in terms of their security.

 - They found that most currently implemented smart contracts do NOT need complete Turing languages, and can often be written based on simpler rules.